Starlien95/GraphPrompt/README.md

 ## Running experiments
 ### Graph Classification
-Default dataset is PROTEINS.
+Default dataset is ENZYMES.
 You need to change the corresponding parameters in *pre_train.py* and *prompt_fewshot.py* to train and evaluate on other datasets.

 Pretrain:
 - python pre_train.py